-DAN.)
+Dan?
+I am back and William is too.
+(SARAH kisses his hands.)
 Come here William.
 Come here.
 Touch your father's hand.

 (To them both.)

-Are you here?
+Are you here...?
 Will you stay?

-(ONAJE touches DAN'S open
+(ONAJE touches DAN'S open hand.)

-hand.)

-William, I am your father now.
-I have always been your father.
+William, I have always been your father.
+I am your father now.